corda/corda/docs/source/firewall-configuration-file.rst

 :BridgeInner: mode runs this instance of the ``corda-firewall.jar`` as the trusted portion of the peer-to-peer firewall float.
   Specifically, this process runs the complete outbound message processing.
 For the inbound path it operates only the filtering and durable storing portions of the message processing.
-  The process expects to connect through a firewall to a matched ``FloatOuter`` instance running in the DMZ as the actual ``TLS/AMQP 1.0`` termination point.
+  The process expects to connect through a firewall to a matched ``FloatOuter`` instance running in the DMZ as the actual ``TLS 1.2/AMQP 1.0`` termination point.

 :FloatOuter: causes this instance of the ``corda-firewall.jar`` to run as a protocol break proxy for inbound message path.
 The process will initialise a ``TLS`` control port and await connection from the ``BridgeInner``.
 Once the control connection is successful the ``BridgeInner`` will securely provision